GeoDiff4D: Geometry-Aware Diffusion for 4D Head Avatar Reconstruction: Implementation

 \subsection{Video Generation Model}

 We train our model using a combination of multi-view datasets~\cite{pan2024renderme, kirschstein2023nersemble} and synthetic datasets~\cite{saleh2025david}.
-All data are processed to a resolution of 512×512, including color images, surface normals, and foreground masks.
+All data are processed to 512×512 resolution, including color images, surface normals, and foreground masks.
 Additionally, we employ an off-the-shelf 3DMM tracker~\cite{qian2024vhap} to estimate 3DMM parameters and render head pose maps for each frame.
 Training follows a two-stage pipeline.
-In the first stage, the model is trained without temporal modules using a batch size of 32.
-In the second stage, 16-frame sequences are incorporated for temporal learning with a batch size of 8, where padding is applied to maintain consistent sequence lengths.
-Both stages use AdamW~\cite{yao2021adahessianadaptivesecondorder} with a learning rate of $1e-5$, trained for 80K and 20K iterations respectively.
+In the first stage, the model is trained without temporal modules with a batch size of 32.
+In the second stage, 16-frame sequences are incorporated for temporal learning with a batch size of 8, with padding to maintain consistent sequence lengths.
+Both stages use AdamW~\cite{yao2021adahessianadaptivesecondorder} with a learning rate of $1e-5$, trained for 80K and 20K iterations respectively on 4 A800 GPUs, taking approximately 3-4 days in total.
 All three datasets are used in both stages.
 Further discussion of computational efficiency is provided in the supplementary material.